Overview

 Converter

-The SDK supports having two document types on the client:
+The SDK supports having two document shapes on the client:

 CollectionReference<AppModelType, DbModelType>

-Before sending to Firestore, the converter should transforms back AppModel to DbModel.
+Before sending to Firestore, the converter transforms back AppModel to DbModel.

 Transformation examples: